lupyuen/lupyuen.github.io/src/visual.md

 [(See the Blockly JSON)](https://gist.github.com/lupyuen/f7466a2e208eb68fd01a788c829b57e9)

-We're ready to build and test our IoT Sensor App with NuttX!
+We're ready to build and test our IoT Sensor App!
 But first we prep our hardware...

 ![Pine64 PineCone BL602 RISC-V Board connected to Bosch BME280 Sensor](https://lupyuen.github.io/images/sensor-connect.jpg)